apapadakis5200/global-co2-emissions-sas-analysis/README.md

-# global-co2-emissions-sas-analysis
+# Global CO₂ Emissions Analysis (SAS)

-Statistical analysis of global CO₂ emissions using SAS, exploring long-term trends and applying PCA to uncover structural patterns in emissions data.
+This project analyzes global CO₂ emissions data using **SAS** to explore long-term trends and underlying emission patterns across countries and years.
+The analysis focuses on dimensionality reduction and interpretability through **Principal Component Analysis (PCA)**, supported by exploratory statistics and visualizations.